Medicinal Plant Lexicon

 Dosage

-Tea infusion: drink a cold cup of marshmallow infusion (prepared cold) three times a day.
+Tea infusion: drink a cup of cold-prepared marshmallow infusion 3 times a day.
+Daily dose:

 Preparation of a tea

-Pour 150ml of cold water over 1 teaspoon (2g) of chopped marshmallow and stirring occasionally let it stand for 1 to 2 hours.
-The mixture is briefly brought to the boil, cooled and then passed through a tea strainer.
+Pour approx. 150 mL of cold water over 1 to 2 teaspoons (approx. 0.5 to 3 g) of sliced marshmallow root or 1 tablespoon (approx. 2 g) of cut marshmallow leaves and leave to stand for 1 to 2 hours, stirring occasionally.
+The tea is then briefly heated to boiling point, cooled again, and then passed through a tea strainer.

 Notes